 I am a ceramic artist and potter with an interest in pattern, colour, historical ceramics and the natural environment.
 Lustrously light, strong and versatile porcelain clay combined with a melding of traditional and contemporary design elements defines my style.

 I fire my porcelain to a hot cone 10 – approximately 1285 degrees Celsius.
 At this temperature the clay is fluid, and if thin, delicate and translucent.
 But when thicker, porcelain is also robust and durable.
 It is useful for a wide range of applications and its whiteness gives me clear beautiful colours.

-My works is led by design; ideas often start with a concept for use, or the desire to express an idea.
-I use colour and carefully considered surfaces to evoke mood, endeavoring to marry these components into strong complimentary forms.
+My work is led by design; ideas often start with a concept for use, or the desire to express an idea.
+I use colour and carefully considered surfaces to evoke mood, endeavouring to marry these components into strong complimentary forms.